paytonshaltis/Mac-Occupancy/README.md

 # Mac Occupancy Files

-This repository contains all of the files necessary for the Mac Occupancy module of the TCNJ Library application
+This repository contains all of the files necessary for the Mac Occupancy module of the TCNJ Library application.